mutagha/observability-zero-to-hero/README.md

 3 Processing: The Kubernetes filter enriches logs with metadata.

 4 Forwarding: Logs are forwarded to Elasticsearch for indexing.
 (Use ES plugin to forward to elasticsearch)

+Input Plugins

+These plugins are used to collect data from various sources:

+Tail: Reads log files from a specified path.

+Systemd: Collects logs from Systemd/Journald.

+Docker: Collects logs from Docker containers.

+Forward: Receives logs from other Fluentd or Fluent Bit instances.

+Filter Plugins

+These plugins allow you to process and modify the incoming data:

+Grep: Filters logs based on matching or excluding patterns.

+Kubernetes: Enriches logs with Kubernetes metadata.

+Parser: Parses logs into structured data.

+Record Modifier: Modifies or adds fields to logs.

+Output Plugins

+These plugins define where Fluent Bit sends the processed logs:

+Elasticsearch: Sends logs to an Elasticsearch server.

+Kafka: Sends logs to an Apache Kafka server.

+InfluxDB: Sends logs to InfluxDB for time-series data storage.

+HTTP: Sends logs to an HTTP endpoint.

+Usage Example

+Collecting Logs: Use the Tail input plugin to read log files.

+Processing Logs: Apply the Kubernetes filter plugin to add metadata.

+Forwarding Logs: Use the Elasticsearch output plugin to send logs to Elasticsearch.